South Nursing Ward Building, University Hospital Vienna

 Telegram71

 Between now and 2030, approximately €1.4 billion will be invested in the construction, renovation and modernization of buildings at the joint sites of the University Hospital Vienna (AKH Wien), and the Medical University of Vienna.
 This will create a new, highly efficient and modern infrastructure for patients, staff and visitors, as well as for research and education, to ensure the best possible medical care and to prepare for future challenges.
 Subsequently, the Bettenhaus Ost (eastern ward), which is visible from afar, will also be renovated.
-In order to maintain hospital operations during the renovation, a bed replacement ward will be constructed.
+In order to maintain hospital operations during the renovation, a bed replacement unit, the nursing ward building south, will be constructed.

 High-quality replacement quarters for the highest demands